 - Maison Brémond 1830 / Epicerie Fine (8 Cour du Commerce Saint-André / 130 Boulevard Saint Germain) - All kinds of specialty and organics products from Provence: olive oils, mustards, truffles, vinegars, herbs, honey, tapenades, chutneys, and pestos.
 The spreads are outstanding - for a completely decadent treat, try the organic hazelnut and cocoa blend.

 - Hayari Parfums et Accessoires (1 Cour du Commerce Saint André; enter from the Passage at 130 Boulevard Saint Germain) - Fragrances, jewelry, and leather bags in a beautiful showroom; fashion designer Nabil Hayari's Champs Elysees Paris couture showroom is at 27 Rue de Marignan, 75008

-- Grim' Art (59-61 Rue Saint-André des Arts / Cour du Commerce) - Leather-bound journals, satchels, beautiful calligraphy sets, fine paper and inks - this special shop attracts artists, writers, and even movie set designers.
-You can get a flavor for what they have on their website, but seeing these special items in person is even better.
+- Grim' Art (59-61 Rue Saint-André des Arts / Cour du Commerce) - Leather-bound journals, satchels, beautiful calligraphy sets, fine paper and inks - this special shop attracts artists, writers, and even movie set designers (and all the rest of us who can't resist these special products).
+Although you can get a flavor for what they have on their website, seeing these special items in person is even better.

 Where to Stay near Cour du Commerce Saint-Andre

 Choosing a hotel or apartment near Cour du Commerce Saint-Andre puts you in a fascinating part of the Latin Quarter filled with narrow streets and old buildings left untouched by Haussmann's urban renewal efforts.